10 Things to Look for in a Preschool and 10 Things to Avoid

 Jean Piaget Is Rolling Over in His Grave

-If you ever took a class in early childhood development, you would have encountered the four stages of cognitive development set forth by the Swiss psychologist, Jean Piaget.
+Anyone who studies early childhood education encounters the four stages of cognitive development set forth by the Swiss psychologist, Jean Piaget.
 Piaget studied how youngsters develop intelligence and his findings have profoundly influenced how students are educated around the world.
-Sadly, however, Piaget is rolling over in his grave now as he sees how far preschools in the United States have moved away from what he discovered, totally dismissing his life's work in favor of academic rigor: workbooks, on-going assessments, long Circle Times, teacher-directed lessons and less play, creativity, and exploration.
+Sadly, however, Piaget is rolling over in his grave now as he sees how far preschools in the United States have moved away from what he discovered, totally dismissing his life's work in favor of academic rigor: workbooks, on-going assessments, long circle times, teacher-directed lessons and less play, creativity, and exploration.

 What Is a Child-Centered Classroom?

-A child-centered classroom focuses on the learner as an individual with her own unique interests and abilities.
+A child-centered classroom focuses on the learner as an individual with their own unique interests and abilities.
 It's the antithesis of the one-size-fits-all approach we see at many preschools in the United States.
 It's characterized by learning centers, dramatic play areas, and a wide variety of hands-on materials.
 Youngsters are encouraged to explore and learn on their own, making discoveries through their senses.

 Child-Centered Preschools Are Disappearing in the United States

-Piaget deemed the years between ages 2 and 7 as the “preoperational stage,” which is characterized by a child's language development, egocentrism, and imagination.
+Piaget deemed the years between 2 and 7 as the “preoperational stage,” characterized by a child's language development, egocentrism, and imagination.
 At this stage of development, Piaget would favor a child-centered classroom where youngsters explore materials, interact with one another, and have lots of opportunities to engage in dramatic play—pretending to be chefs in the kitchen, construction workers in the sandbox, and police officers in the courtyard.
 Since this is a period of rapid and expansive language development, he'd want children to have endless opportunities to express themselves, learn new vocabulary, and communicate in meaningful ways with one another.

 Piaget would surely shake his head in despair at what he'd encounter in many preschool classrooms today in the United States.
 He would be dismayed that the teacher is now front and center, the source of all knowledge.
-Instead of encouraging and supporting the children, she is now force-feeding them information they're not developmentally ready to handle during the preoperational stage.
+Instead of supporting the children in their own learning, she's force-feeding them information they're not developmentally ready to handle and is meaningless to them.